emnify/product-docs/docs/events/event-types.md

 :::caution
 Once expired, devices on this service profile (with data quota management enabled) won't be able to use the data service.
 Potential data connections of this device will disconnect within seconds.
-New connection requests will be denied until an active data quota is assigned or data quota management is disabled on the service profile.
+New connection requests will be denied until an active data quota is assigned or data quota management is disabled in the service profile.
 :::

 ## SMS quota management